-Whether you're a freelancer or a startup, these cool co-working offices in Singapore will get you fired up.
+Whether you're a freelancer or a startup, these cool co-working spaces in Singapore will get you fired up and inspired.

 The Working Capitol